Trovemaster/exocross/docs/source/keywords.rst

 * `Phoenix` is the keyword for converting ExoMol line list to the Phoenix format.
 The `species` are expected to specify the Voigt parameters of the broadeners. `Phoenix` should appear anywhere in the main body of the input in the way as a line profile keyword.

 * `HITRAN` is to use the HITRAN-format of the transition file or output.
 Reading from hitran (.par) requires also the definition of the partition function `pf` and the isotopologue number `iso`.
 No .states is needed.
 To read from HITRAN use `HITRAN READ`

+* `TRANS` is used to partitioning the line list (.trans) files into weak and strong part defined for a reference temperature.
+Currently used in combination with
+   `cutoff exp`.

 * `SPECTRA` is to use the SPECTRA-format (IAO.ru, Tomsk) of the transition file.
 This will also require the definition of the (i) reference temperature, (ii)  partition function for the target temperature, (iii) partition function for the reference temperature, and (iv) the molecule/isotope pair  (`iso`).